dennykane/LOTW/README.md

 methods to open the application.

 4) Opening the application directly with the 'app' command like such: `$ app audio.Synth`.
-This method allows for tab completion of the command's argument (this is the poor man's way of performing online application search).
+This method allows for tab completion of the command's argument, making it a *very* simple way to search for available applications.

 ## Taskbar